What does it mean to annotate an image?

 A streamlined user interface which emphasizes performance for a wide array of devices:

-An intuitive design helps lower the cognitive load on labelers which enables fast labeling.
-Even on lower spec PCs and laptops, performance becomes critical for professional labelers who are working in an annotation editor all day.
+An intuitive design helps lower the cognitive load on image labelers which enables faster image annotation.
+Moreover, our uncluttered online annotation tool is built to run quickly, even on lower spec PCs and laptops.
+Both are critical for professional labelers who are working in an annotation editor all day.

 A simple, intuitive UI reduces friction